-Arcade conversions on Commodore 64 were definitely one major source of revenues for many publishers.
-But, naturally, most coin-ops from the mid 80s were way beyond the beloved breadbin’s limited hardware.
+Arcade conversions on Commodore 64, despite sounding like a bad idea for most players, were a major source of revenue for many publishers at the time.
+Naturally, most coin-ops from the mid 80s were way beyond the beloved breadbin’s limited hardware.
 Plenty of times, the public was horribly letdown by subpar or unplayable conversions, like Super Hang On or E-SWAT.

 Buggy Boy is, luckily, a rare exception.

-The other conversions range from rather disappointing (Amstrad) to close to the arcade experience (Amiga), but all seem to lack the real immediate feeling of the gameplay of the Thomas brothers’ version.
+The other home computer conversions range from rather disappointing (Amstrad) to close to the arcade experience (Amiga), but all seem to lack the real immediate feeling of the gameplay of the Thomas brothers’ version.

 It may not look the best, but it plays even better than the coin-op.